Get Started with glydet

 This design philosophy doesn’t limit glydet’s

 When working with highly detailed structural information, you may want to create specialized meta-property functions that leverage specific monosaccharide identities or linkage patterns.
-This allows you to define custom derived traits that capture structural features beyond the generic framework provided by the built-in functions.
+This allows you to define custom derived traits that use structural features beyond those covered by the built-in functions.

-and detailed derived traits.
-You can also start to define your own
+derived traits.
+You can also start to define your own meta-property

 Traits vignette to learn how to define your own derived traits.
 Or